Queen Elizabeth Sixth Form College: Admissions

-Queen Elizabeth Sixth Form College is one of the most highly rated colleges in England and has almost 2000 students, mostly aged 16–18.
+Queen Elizabeth Sixth Form College has almost 2000 students, mostly aged 16–18.
 It offers around 40 full-time AS and A level courses, some vocational courses and GCSEs, as well as several part-time evening classes.
-For most students the college requires that applicants have at least 6 GCSEs at grades A* to C to begin A level courses.
+For most students the college requires that applicants have at least 6 GCSEs at grades 5 (old grade C) to 9 (old grade A*) to begin A level courses.

 Academic performance

 A level results for 2011 had over 99% pass rate and over 60% A*-B grades.